LucaPaterlini/SprintfVsAtoI/README.md

 ## Intro

-I was just reviewing a solution on [exercism](https://exercism.io) when I found this interesting fact, my test over a function containing a fmt.Sprintf was slower then strconv.AtoI, while the student was having the other way around by more than the double margin.
+I was just reviewing a solution on [exercism](https://exercism.io) when I found this interesting fact, my test over a function containing a fmt.Sprintf was slower than strconv.AtoI, while the student was having the other way around by more than the double margin.

 ## Wish